-These are questions I have received from visitors.
-While I receive many emails from visitors who just need reassurance that they are receiving good care, there are many unfortunate cases like some of these in which the dentist, who may be a nice person and very knowledgeable in general dentistry, does not appear to know the subject of cosmetic dentistry very well, and the dentist ends up “practicing” cosmetic dentistry on the patient.
-In many cases, these unfortunate patients now have no legal recourse after their cosmetic dentistry mistake, because the dental care they received was average care for general dentists, even though it was far short of the standard of care for expert cosmetic dentistry.
+Unfortunately, I have a large file full of stories I’ve received from patients who have been the victims of cosmetic dentistry mistakes.
+While many who email me just need reassurance that they are receiving good care, there are many unfortunate cases like some of these in which the dentist, who may be a nice person and very knowledgeable in general dentistry, does not appear to know the subject of cosmetic dentistry very well, and the dentist ends up “practicing” cosmetic dentistry on the patient.
+In many cases, these unfortunate patients now have no legal recourse after their cosmetic dentistry mistake, because the dental care they received met the legal standard of care—the typical level of care for general dentists—even though it was far short of the standard of care for expert cosmetic dentistry.

 And by giving these examples of dentists who gave less-than-expert cosmetic dentistry care, by no means do I intend to imply that dentistry as a profession in the United States is in bad hands.
 The level of general dental care and expertise in the United States is very high.
 But there is clearly a problem with patients being able to get excellent cosmetic dental care from general dentists.